Where to stay in Chamonix – The 7 best towns in the valley

 Cons

-- fewer amenities than Chamonix Town,
+- fewer amenities than Chamonix,

 - more expensive.

-One of the main advantages of staying in Les Praz and Les Bois is their proximity to the Flégère ski area.
+One of the main advantages of staying in Les Praz and Bois is their proximity to the Flégère area.
 This area is known for its sunny weather during the winter and offers stunning panoramic views of the entire Chamonix Valley, from Le Tour across to Les Drus, Mont Blanc, and down to Les Houches.

 The accommodation options in these areas are typically high-end, with most hotels, apartments, and chalets offering exceptional views from their private terraces.
 The architecture is a blend of traditional and modern, making the entire area a little mountain paradise.